 How do you Halfternoon?

 Any time outside in a blue sky.
 New York apartment living means being shut up for most of the year.
 When the sun comes out, the clouds clear and the parks bloom I always realize how much I love New York (which I always forget when its so cold it hurts).
-The halfternoon version includes a prolonged coffee on the strip of benches down the slope just south of Strawberry Fields, miraculously void of other people or sniffing dogs.

 A dream Halfternoon would be…

 Hmmmm.
 It would involve sun on my face, and somebody giving me a Birkin bag (better to be shallow AND honest, hey?) and in I’d put a note pad (an orange Leuchturm1917) and one of those crystal infused water bottles that are just too expensive to justify and off I’d go for a walk.
 I might end up with a watermelon martini at the Rose Bar in the Gramercy Park Hotel, under a Warhol, in the best bashed up jeans ever and a massive 80’s Sloane Ranger taffeta puffed sleeve fuchsia top by Stella McCartney, and the Isabel Marant red suede poppy heels from years and years ago… Wallowing in scorpio reclusivity + recharging.
 Maybe at a crystal cave.
 Maybe at one of our rip roaring family BBQ’s.
 Maybe reading one of Jilly Cooper’s 1960’s novellas, probably Harriet, Imogen or Octavia, from Heygates paperback book exchange in Bognor Regis - just to be sure the cover had Jilly in disguise.
 JOY.

 Sam Smith is the one who is collating these halfternoons in the name of shared inspiration.